Takreem: History

-The idea of Takreem was first introduced by Ricardo Karam in 2004, yet the actual foundation was only launched in 2009.
-Karam observed guests he had interviewed on his talk show and noted the need for greater recognition of Arab achievers.
-In one of his interviews, he states: “…every year we try to spot different achievers from different fields, and we try to give hope to the youth by telling [them to] look at these examples.
-You can make it as well."

-Karam officially announced the launching of Takreem at a press conference held at École supérieure des affaires (ESA), Beirut.
+Takreem officially launched at a press conference held at École supérieure des affaires (ESA), Beirut at 2009.

 Takreem organizes conferences, symposiums, and meetings.
 It offers mentorships and holds an annual Awards Ceremony celebrated in a different city every year.
 By showcasing achievements from the Arab world, the foundation seeks to address stereotypes about the region and promotes creativity, freedom of thought, human rights, entrepreneurship, advanced technology, and gender equality.

+In 2023, Takreem organized the "Shining Stars of Hope" Christmas Special, a fundraising event.
+On May 15, 2025, the inaugural meeting of the TAKREEM Board of Trustees was held in Dubai.

+Takreem recognizes achievements by Arabs in science, culture, environment, education, humanitarian work, and the economy.
+Its 8th award ceremony was held in 2017, in Amman, Jordan.
+The event was attended by Queen Noor and members of the Jordanian royal family.

 In 2018, Takreem launched TAKminds, an interdisciplinary think-tank bringing together thought-leaders, change-makers, and professionals.

 In 2019, Takreem decided to expand its activities to reach the Arab diasporas in both Americas.
 Takreem America was launched in 2022.

-In 2023, Takreem organized the 'Shining Stars of Hope' Christmas Special, a fundraising event that gathered significant attention and support for struggling Lebanese artists.
-This initiative raised substantial funds, which were channeled towards providing essential assistance and opportunities to artists facing challenges in the Lebanese creative industry.

 Activities

 Takreem organizes activities such as conferences, panel discussions, talks, and forums, in addition to its annual awards ceremony.
-These activities host speakers from different parts of the world who share their insights on important issues drawing on their life experiences and careers.
+These activities host speakers from different parts of the world who share their insights on important issues, drawing on their life experiences and careers.